This month's issue

 - A: You post a CD - or sensibly, two copies - to the Reviews Editor, fRoots, PO Box 3072, Bristol BS8 9GF, UK.
 We do not accept reviews of items sent direct to a reviewer by the producing company or bought privately by the reviewer, unless we specifically requested it.

-- We don't have the space to review recordings that are only available as downloads, we don't review demos and we hardly ever review singles.
+- We don't have the space to review recordings that are only available as downloads, we don't review demos and we hardly ever review singles (but we often do EPs).
 Generally we have no space for privately-produced short run CD-Rs, unless important historic documents.

 - All we need with your CD is a simple biography - what our colonial cousins call a "one sheet" (but please include one per CD if sending multiple copies).
 We don't need reams of reviews from other publications (often, these may accidentally fall into the infinite filing system and not be passed on to the reviewer).
-Digital photos are always useful to have: they should be minimum 300 ppi resolution high quality JPEG files and preferably downloadable from a web site or sent on Mac-readable CDR rather than emailed.
+Digital photos are always useful to have: they should be minimum 300 ppi resolution high quality JPEG files and preferably downloadable from a web site rather than emailed (see above).
 Optimum guide size is around 2500 x 3500 pixels, with a miniumum of 1000 x 1500 pixels.

 - Q: Does my CD need UK distribution for you to review it?